Program Learning Outcomes

 - Use USPLSS to perform computations to restore lost corners.

-- Able to effectively use GPS systems.
+- Effectively use GPS systems.

-- Able to locate property boundaries in Arkansas.
+- Locate property boundaries in Arkansas.

 Click here to view Institutional Learning Outcomes.